 With these offers being so abundant, it can quickly start to feel like you’re being scammed.
 And in some ways, you’re right.
-The casual nature of these offers and pre-approvals could leave you feeling like signing up for many credit cards is a good way to save on all sorts of everyday purchases or score big signing bonuses that seem to come with no strings attached.
+The casual nature of these offers and pre-approvals may have you believing that signing up for many credit cards is a good way to save on all sorts of everyday purchases with no strings attached.
 Let’s be clear– signing up for numerous credit cards can quickly result in financial troubles.
 However, a good rewards program can be a big win for you and your family, so we’re here to help you be selective.
 In a sea of credit card rewards programs, how do you find the right one for you?

 What Are the Types of Rewards Programs Available?

-With a cashback option, you get a standard percentage of rewards cash (typically 1-2%) set aside for you.
-For example, with a 2% cashback card, a purchase of $100 would earn $2.
+With a cash back option, you get a standard percentage of rewards cash (typically 1-2%) set aside for you.
+For example, with a 2% cash back card, a purchase of $100 would earn $2.
 While it can take some time to accumulate, you can earn a decent amount of money with cash back cards.
-You may even get bonus cash for different types of purchases or vendors that the company partners with (like 5% cashback on groceries or gas specifically).
+You may even get bonus cash for different types of purchases or vendors that the company partners with (like 5% cash back on groceries or gas specifically).
 If you’re a commuter or a parent with several mouths to feed, these cards can turn into rewards quickly.
-The Chase Freedom Unlimited Card is a card that offers cashback on eligible travel, dining, drugstore purchases, and other purchases.

 You can earn miles with specific travel credit cards.
 Airlines like Delta Airlines and American Airlines even offer their own cards with rewards for flight purchases.
 An example of a card that offers miles is Capital One’s Venture Card.
 With this card, you can earn two miles per dollar on every purchase and an additional five miles per dollar on different hotels and rental cars booked through the bank’s travel app.

-Here’s How You Can Earn and Redeem Credit Card Rewards Points
+Here’s How You Can Earn Credit Card Rewards Points

 You may receive bonus rewards, including cashback (up to a certain amount), if you refer friends to apply for the card and they are approved.
 You can also get bonus points when you spend a certain amount of money in a specific timeframe.
 Again, it’s another way for credit card companies to gain more customers, but if it genuinely is a good card, that can be a win for both you and your friends!